The 11th most popular snowboarding destination in Switzerland.

 Over the past few years, Saas-Fee has become the European snowboarding mecca due to the year-round riding on the glaciers.
 The Professional Snowboard Association trains on the three 260 foot long halfpipes, the snow parks and the slalom course.
 The village is filled with baggy-clothes, world-class snowboarders seeking the stunts and the steep network of runs linking the summit-to-base with few flats.
 After a few of those half-hour descents through stunning scenery, you will understand how this valley became known as the Pearl-Of-The-Alps.

-When it comes time for lunch on the slopes, you have got to check out the Eispavillion, which is the worlds highest revolving restaurant.
+When it comes time for lunch on the slopes of Saas-Fee, you have got to check out the Eispavillion, which is the worlds highest revolving restaurant.
 Also, make sure to check out the Restaurant Gletschergrotte below Spielboden, and Britannia Hutte, too.

 The Unique Hotel Dom is the heart of the off-slope action for snowboarders in Saas-Fee.
 In addition to the comfortable hotel that is attuned to the needs of snowboarders, there is an excellent snowboard shop which turns into a nightclub afterhours.
 This Popcorn Shop is a popular place to come late night.
 There is also the more relaxed Lounge upstairs if you are looking for somewhere quieter to go.